 - fishing too fast in cold, stable conditions

 Fall is a season of movement.
-To catch more bass, your thinking must move with it.
+Your thinking has to move with it.

 When Fall Largemouth Bass Fishing Becomes Exceptional

-The best days often come when several favorable conditions line up.
+The best days often happen when several favorable conditions align.
 A cool but stable morning, light wind, active bait, and moderate cloud cover can produce outstanding fishing.
-The bass are often most willing to feed when they feel secure and can hunt efficiently.
+Bass are often most willing to feed when they feel secure and can hunt efficiently.

-After several warm days followed by a mild cold front, bass may feed heavily before another weather shift.
-Likewise, a lake with active baitfish near wind-blown cover can produce fast action all day.
-The strongest pattern is usually not just one condition but a combination of several.
+After several warm days followed by a mild cold front, bass may feed heavily before the next major weather shift.
+Likewise, a lake with active baitfish near wind-blown cover can produce fast action throughout the day.

 Pay special attention to: